Catching up with the singer of German hardcore punk monsters The Now-Denial to learn more about the band and their

-Hallo, Kumpels.
+Hallo!
 Wie geht’s?
 How’s life?
-I hope you can you introduce your band with a few words to our readers and give us a brief history of the band.
+I hope you can introduce your band with a few words to our readers and give us a brief history of The Now-Denial.

 Soeren: Here we go!
 We started rehearsing late in the year 2000 with Chris on drums, Ash on guitar, Phil on bass and me with just a microphone.
 We soon added Hans on guitar, who quit later on.
 After a while of being a 4 piece, we found Rob who is still playing guitar with us these days.
 But how to describe the band?
 We are all longtime friends, but also people who developed into different directions.
 We live in four different cities.

 We have a very diverse musical taste.
 But somehow we love making music together.
 And so we keep on going…